Artwork Page for Tapestry Fragment

 Description

-The prominent figure duplicated on this brightly colored fragment is known today simply as a “Lord,” a term that reveals uncertainty about his identity but confidence in his prestige, conveyed in part by his elaborate headdress.
-Whether a king or a deity, he was crucially important to the north coast Lambayeque (lahm-buy-yek-kay) (Sicán) people, who portrayed him repeatedly in many media and objects.
+The prominent figure with an elaborate headdress duplicated on this brightly colored fragment is known today as a “Lord,” a term that reveals uncertainty about his identity but confidence in his prestige.
+Whether a king or a deity, he was crucially important to the north coast Lambayeque (lahm-buy-yek-kay) (Sicán) people, who often portrayed him in a wide range of media.
 The geometric motif that repeats in the nine central squares is unidentified.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email collectionsdata@clevelandart.org.